 I found it very difficult to manage a good photograph of an iris.
 A mobile phone camera definitely didn't cut it.

-The professional iridologist of course has the advantage of using a microscope and controlled lighting conditions so that images that are easier to compare from one visit to next can be achieved.
+The professional eye iridologist of course has the advantage of using an iriscope and controlled lighting conditions so that images that are easier to compare from one visit to the next.

 "Most people know that when the roots of a plant have been injured or aren't receiving the nutrients or moisture they need, the first signs of the decline in the health of the plant will be found in the outer-most part of the leaves.